elterbug/space-factory-game/README.md

-# Space factory thing
+# Space craft
 A game about making a factory in space.
-Idk what to name it tho.

 The project files are in the folder projects/